-She Worked One of the Real Cases Behind “True Detective.”
-She Says We Still Haven’t Learned Its Lessons.
+She worked one of the real cases behind "True Detective."
+She says we still haven't learned its lessons.

 ML: It is all about the story.
 For this case, the story in court began with the two bicycles that were taken out of the creek where the bodies were found.
 The prosecutor had those two bikes, and the judge allowed those two bikes to sit right in front of his bench the entire time.
 Imagine the emotional impact that might have on the jury—to always remind the jurors about who had been killed here and their size.
 If you’re talking about how they formed a narrative, that was a visual imperative for the prosecutors.

 The prosecutors did not have a clear motive to show why these teenagers had gotten up one day and gone to the woods to kill these three little boys who they had never met.
 It was a big, big hurdle.
 So they had consultations with the judge about introducing a satanic motive.
 In the second trial, for Damien Echols and Jason Baldwin, there’s a point where the prosecutor and the defense are having an on-camera meeting in front of the bench with Judge David Burnett.
 They’re discussing what’s going to happen.
-“Are you going to introduce motive here?“ And the judge says to the prosecutor, something like, “I won’t mind if you bring up the satanic thing.”
+“Are you going to introduce motive here?”
+And the judge says to the prosecutor something like, “I won’t mind if you bring up the satanic thing.”
 That comment did not make it into the transcript, even though those little sessions in front of the judge’s bench are supposed to.
 But that comment—which is so volatile—was not caught until years later.

 Then they bring in an expert on the occult.
 Well, how do you even get certified in the occult?
 The defense had researched this guy, Dr. Dale Griffis, and determined that his doctorates had been obtained from a mail-order university.
 So he got on the stand and the defense shredded any claim he had.
 Then the prosecutor had their linchpin witness whose whole credibility has been shown to be fraudulent.
 But Judge Burnett said, “That’s okay, I’m going to allow Griffis because I think in Arkansas you don’t even necessarily need to have a third-grade education to be qualified as an expert in the occult.”